 She can move from moment to moment, authentically expressing what’s with her in the instant, great joy through to deep emotion and tears and back again.
 I never had any doubts that Valerie was speaking her truth and there’s something about this magic she creates that allows you to do the same and feel all of the same emotions, safely and authentically.

 I coach professionals, men and women, who want to bring more of their deeper true self to the work they do, but don’t necessarily know how to.
 Typically, they approach me because they’re not sure that they’re doing what they want to do and are looking for clarity.
 Or they want to feel more confident expressing themselves authentically in a work context.

 I coach these people because I believe we all deserve to be able to live life as ourselves, work is where we spend most of our waking hours (for most of us!) but can be a place where that feels like a really difficult thing to do.
 I want to provide a place where people can work through who that deeper true self is, what really matters to them and how to express more of it in their work.

-of the world around me, the people around me and myself.
+It’s vital for me to notice the wonder of the world around me, the people around me and of course, myself.
 I think two attitudes that are sorely lacking in our modern world and can make a HUGE difference to your quality of life is curiosity and wonder.
 I think that we can cultivate them and bring them to the smallest and most mundane things in our lives too…

 I believe that it takes a conscious commitment, and daily recommitment, to slow down long enough to make conscious choices in order to live your truth.
 It can be taxing at times, challenging, exhausting.
 But it’s worth it just for that deeply fulfilling feeling that you’re living the life that you have chosen.
 I personally wouldn’t have it any other way.